Civic Cybersecurity

 Civic Cybersecurity encompasses not just technical (device, data and network) security, but social and psychological security of citizens within a digital society.

 Each is important and should be held in balance.
 But a voice is conspicuously missing.
 In sheer size it dwarfs the other two interests.
-It is the end to which the other two exist, but we have forgotten.
-It is the voice of the people.
-Those who are governed citizens, workers, customers, voters…
+It is the end to which the other two exist, but we have forgotten that.
+It is the voice of the people; those who are governed citizens, workers, customers, voters…

 In terms of workers, everyone has heard of The Luddites, the skilled machine operators and engineers who opposed the misuse of technology for exploitation in the 19th Century.
-As lovers of technology they questioned its misapplication by shallow-minded profiteers and were met with armed violence by government mercenaries acting at the behest of rich industrialists.
+As lovers of technology they questioned its misapplication for short-term profit.

-This issue of voice around technology now goes far beyond mere labour relations, since technology fully structures oir society.
+Today the issue remains.
+The question of voice around technology now goes far beyond mere labour relations, since technology fully structures our society.

 We had hoped that "The Internet" would provide a natural democratic tool for consensual technological advance and peace.
 It turned instead into a giant engine of surveillance and control, while being an amplifier for crime and corruption.